Online Payments

 Many litigants who choose to represent themselves do so because they cannot afford to hire an attorney.
 When money is tight, but engaging a certified process server is required by their local jurisdiction, how are the litigants supposed to be able to pay?

-Especially in the era of COVID-19, process servers should take care to offer payment options to their clients, be they attorneys or private citizens.
+Process servers should take care to offer payment options to their clients, be they attorneys or private citizens.
 This includes offering payment via credit card.

 Service of Process During the Pandemic

-Once courts adjusted to the new normal under COVID-19, process servers adjusted right alongside their judicial colleagues and began to adapt their services to the pandemic.
+After courts adjusted to the new normal under COVID-19, process servers adjusted right alongside their judicial colleagues and began to adapt their services to the pandemic.
 Everyone is getting used to the latest “contactless” court proceeding framework.
 Process servers are testifying over Zoom and masking up to serve respondents.

 As social distancing and working from home continue to be the new norm, process servers have had to change the way they do business.
 Namely, they have had to completely overhaul how they take payments.
 Suddenly, process servers who traditionally have only allowed for cash or firm checks have expanded their options to include payment cards.
 When litigants and attorneys do not want to leave their homes, how else will process servers get paid timely if not online?